kschuler/guide/guidelines/coding-and-transcribing.md

 - `transcription`: what the participant actually said

 ###### Coding
-- `prod-verb`: did they produce the correct verb?
+- `corrVerb`: did they produce the correct verb?
 (0 for no, 1 for yes)
-- `prod-noun`: did they produce the correct noun?
+- `corrNoun`: did they produce the correct noun?
 (0 for no, 1 for yes)
-- `prod-det-actual`: what marker (determiner) did they produce? (write it exactly)
+- `actualDet`: what marker (determiner) did they produce? (write it exactly)
-- `prod-det-category`: what category does the marker belong to?
+- `categoryDet`: what category does the marker belong to?
   - for inconinput the options are `maj`, `min`, `other`, and `null`
   - for yang the options are `R`, `e`, `other`, and `null`
 - `notes`: write any notes you feel would help